The voluntary radiation measurement team strengthens Finland's measurement capacity

 The team’s duties are particularly well suited for military reservists who have received training in radiation protection, as well as anyone else with experience in radiation protection, radiation measurement, radio chemistry or protective equipment.
 Previous experience is not necessary, as the tasks can be learned through study and practical exercises.
 The performance of tasks requires a normal state of health, as some of the activities take place in protective clothing.

-Those wishing to join the radiation measurement team will first complete a two-week-long basic course, which is implemented as the MPC's preparedness and safety training.
+Those wishing to join the radiation measurement team will first complete a two-weekend-long basic course, which is implemented as the MPC's preparedness and safety training.
 The language of training is Finnish.

 Content of the basic course